Get a free, no obligation personal loan quote with rates as low as 9.99%

 Rent Out Your Own Space

-Websites like AirBnB and VRBO have transformed the rental space by offering people a platform to generate rental income without actually purchasing a rental property.
 If you have a spare room, or if you don’t mind sleeping on your couch and renting your bedroom, you can access some income by renting out part of your living space.
 This means you assume some risk, however, as you might not know exactly who you are renting to, and be in an intimate living situation with them.

-Invest in REITs
+Invest In REITs

-Real Estate Investment Trusts (REITs) give you the opportunity to invest in real estate assets without actually going through the purchasing process of a mortgage and downpayment yourself.
-Often compared to a mutual fund, a REIT collects the money from multiple investors to purchase multiple real estate properties, often commercial properties.
 Investors make their money through dividends, which they can either collect as income or reinvest further.
 Most publicly traded REITs can be accessed through a broker, while non-public ones can be harder to come by, and harder to value.
-Like all stocks, however, REITs can fluctuate with the market so it’s important to assess your risk tolerance before investing.
+Like all stocks, however, REITs can fluctuate with the market, so it’s important to assess your risk tolerance before investing.

-What to Consider When Making Money With Real Estate
+What To Consider When Making Money With Real Estate

 Deciding to try your hand at real estate investing is an easy enough decision to make, given all the benefits.
 However, there are many important factors to consider before making any financial decisions.